Sampling and analyses

 Analyse relevant compounds

 Many different compounds have been used as pesticides over the years, some that have been banned and others that have replaced them.
 They have been used for different purposes and in different ways.
 The compounds that are relevant to analyse in a sample depend for example on whether the surface water or groundwater is being investigated.
 The pesticide residues present in surface water are often a reflection of what is in current use, while those found in groundwater are more a reflection of what has been used in the past, sometimes several decades in the past, within different sectors of society.
 An indication of the types of compounds that are relevant for analysis can be gained by looking more closely at the type of use that has existed and still exists in the immediate area.
 Is it agricultural use, urban use or forestry use that dominates?
 It is often difficult to predict which substances will appear since there is, and always has been, a great variation in how the products are used, especially before the current stricter regulations for use and handling were introduced in the 1990s.

 There are several different places to look for information on the compounds that are relevant in different questions.

 The Swedish Chemicals Agency publishes annual reports with statistics on quantities of different compounds sold (1986 onwards).
 Their website also has a search function where information can be sought on areas of application, or on a certain compound.

-By using the risk assessment tool MACRO-DB, the risk of different compounds leaching to the groundwater can be simulated.
+By using the risk assessment tool MACRO-DB, the risk of different compounds leaching to the surface and groundwater can be simulated.
 This can be a help when assessing the compounds most relevant to analyse.
-In 2011, CKB also made a compilation of the propensity of different compounds for leaching based on data from various EU reports.
-This too can be a help when selecting compounds for analysis.

 If the water to be sampled is affected by farming, it is best to get in touch with an experienced agricultural advisor in the region, as they usually have good knowledge on the compounds used in the area.
 This depends partly on the crops grown and partly on the insects and fungi that occur.